-Below we have listed the 14 Identity Roles or aspects of your being that we covered in the Delta Course in priority order.
+Below we have listed the 14 Identity Roles that we covered in the Delta Course in priority order.
 Please assess how you are doing in terms of functioning and growing in these areas of your life and how you are doing keeping them in the proper priority in your life.

-Area Role/Aspect Vision (1-4) Priorities (1-3)
+Area Role Vision (1-4) Priorities (1-3)

 Christ Heart

 Soul

 Mind

 Strength

 Community Inner Circle

 Relative/Parent

 Church Member

 Mentee/Mentor

 Ambassador/Friend

 Calling Minister of Compassion

 Steward of Resources

 Empowered Servant

 Calling Mentee/Mentor

 Professional

-The 7 Deadly Sins and 7 Godly Virtues Sin Tendency Assessment
+The 7 Deadly Sins, 7 Godly Virtues Sin Tendency Assessment